Alonso-del-Arte/chess/doc/Variants.md

 Placements of other pieces are notated with the appropriate letter (one of Q, B, N or R) followed by '@' and the position.
 For example, a knight placed at h6 is notated N@h6.
 This may be followed by + or # when appropriate.

+This variant would be very cumbersome for playing on a physical board.

 ## Power-up by capture